dcalvin/docs-1/v19.1/cluster-topology-patterns.md

 In this pattern:

 - `NJ` and `NY` have the performance characteristics of the [local topology](#single-local-datacenter-clusters), but the benefit of Zero RPO and near Zero RTO disaster recovery SLA.
-- `CA` and `NV` have been set up with a network capability
+- `CA` and `NV` have been set up with a network capability.
 - The `Central` region serves as the quorum.

 #### Availability expectations

-- The cluster can survive a single datacenter failure.
+- Can survive a single datacenter failure, since a majority of the replicas will remain available.

 #### Performance expectations